Australia: ABC Radio Airs Segment About Europeana

 The segment aired on Thursday morning during the ABC Radio National Future Tense program and runs approximately 10 1/2 minutes.

-You can stream the audio and/or
+You can stream the audio and/or download the mp3 audio.
+A text transcript is also available.

 Jill Cousins, Europeana’s executive director, is interviewed.